AC Refrigerant: Definition and Updates

 If your system was installed between 2010 and 2023

-• In the short-term, cost for adding refrigerant to your system should remain somewhat stable due to ample supplies
+• In the short term, the cost for adding refrigerant for ac to your system should remain somewhat stable due to ample supplies.

 • Due to potentially escalating costs for repairs and the phasedown of R-410A refrigerant, it may be more economically sound to replace an ailing air conditioner or heat pump with a new model that uses Puron Advance.